 第一回 靈根育孕源流出 心性修持大道生 詩曰: 混沌未分天地亂,茫茫渺渺無人見。 自從盤古破鴻濛,開闢從茲清濁辨。 覆載群生仰至仁,發明萬物皆成善。 欲知造化會元功,須看西遊釋厄傳。

 Journey to the West (Chinese: 西遊記; pinyin: Xīyóu Jì) is a Chinese novel published in the 16th century during the Ming dynasty and attributed to Wu Cheng'en.
 It is regarded as one of the great Chinese novels, and has been described as arguably the most popular literary work in East Asia.
-It is widely known in English-speaking countries through Arthur Waley's 1942 abridged translation, Monkey.
-The novel is a fictionalized and fantastic account of the pilgrimage of the Chinese Buddhist monk Xuanzang, who journeyed to India in the 7th century AD to seek out and collect Buddhist scriptures (sūtras).
+It was widely known in English-speaking countries through the British scholar Arthur Waley's 1942 abridged translation Monkey.
+The novel is a fictionalized and fantastic account of the pilgrimage of the Chinese Buddhist monk Xuanzang, who went on a 16-year journey to India in the 7th century AD to seek out and collect Buddhist scriptures (sūtras).
 The novel retains the broad outline of Xuanzang's own account, Great Tang Records on the Western Regions, but embellishes it with fantasy elements from folk tales and the author's invention.
-In the story, the Buddha tasks the monk Tang Sanzang (or "Tripitaka"), with journeying to India and provides him with three protectors who agree to help him in order to atone for their sins: Sun Wukong (the "Monkey King"), Zhu Bajie, and Sha Wujing.
-Riding a White Dragon Horse, the monk and his three protectors journey to a mythical version of India and find enlightenment through the power and virtue of cooperation.
+In the story, it deals entirely with the earlier exploits of Sun Wukong, a monkey born on Flower Fruit Mountain from a stone egg that forms from an ancient rock created by the coupling of Heaven and Earth, and learns the art of the Tao, 72 polymorphic transformations, combat, and secrets of immortality, and whose guile and force earns him the name Qitian Dasheng (simplified Chinese: 齐天大圣; traditional Chinese: 齊天大聖), or "Great Sage Equal to Heaven" and was tasked by Bodhisattva Guanyin and the Buddha to become Tang Sanzang's first disciple, with journeying to India and provides him with 3 other disciples who agree to help him in order to atone for their sins: Zhu Bajie, Sha Wujing and White Dragon Horse.
+Riding the latter, Sanzang and his 3 disciples journey to a mythical version of India and find enlightenment through the power and virtue of cooperation.
 Journey to the West has strong roots in Chinese folk religion, Chinese mythology, Chinese Buddhism, Confucianism, Taoist and Buddhist folklore, and the pantheon of Taoist immortals and Buddhist bodhisattvas are still reflective of certain Chinese religious attitudes today, while being the inspiration of many modern manhwa, manhua, manga and anime series.
 Enduringly popular, the novel is at once a comic adventure story, a humorous satire of Chinese bureaucracy, a source of spiritual insight, and an extended allegory.